MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 <!-- ====================================================================== -->
 ## Hovering when the Inspect tool is active doesn't show the text-color contrast for the hover state

 The **Inspect** tool's information overlay only represents a single state.
 Elements on the page can have different states, all of which need to be tested.
 For example, when you hover the mouse pointer over the menu of the accessibility-testing demo page, you get an animation that changes the colors.

-Perform the following steps.
+To view the animations:

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab.